Global-Health-Engineering/wet-lab-chemicals/chemicals/ETHANOIC_ACID_64-19-7.md

 | P305+P351+P338 | IF IN EYES: rinse continuously with water for several minutes, remove contact lenses if present and easy to do, continue rinsing |
 | P310           | immediately call the ETH Emergency Desk: +41 44 342 11 88 (from mobile) or 888 (from landline)                                   |

-## Suitable gloves
+## Skin protection (gloves)

 [Occupational Safety and Health Act of 1970](https://www.osha.gov/sites/default/files/publications/osha3151.pdf) and [OSHA Glove Selection Chart](https://safety.fsu.edu/safety_manual/OSHA%20Glove%20Selection%20Chart.pdf) categorize gloves into four protection levels (very good, good, fair, poor (not recommended)) for given chemical.
-The levels of protection against ... for four types of gloves are:
+The levels of protection against ethanoic acid for four types of gloves are:

 - Neoprane: **very good**.
 - Natural latex or rubber: **very good**.